isb-cgc/readthedocs/docs/source/sections/webapp/Saved-Cohorts.rst

 To create a cohort from Your Dashboard, if you do not have a cohort created, click on the “Create Cohort” link in the "Saved Cohorts" panel at the bottom of the page.
 This will take you to the cohort creation page.

 If you already have saved cohorts, they will be listed in the "Saved Cohorts" panel.
 Click on the "Saved Cohorts" link in that panel and this will take you to a page that displays the details of your saved cohorts.
+Alternatively, to go directly to a given cohort, click on its name and you will be taken to the cohort details page of that cohort.

-To create a new saved cohort, use the "Create New Cohort" button on the page listing your current saved cohorts.
+To create a new saved cohort, use the "Create Cohort" link.

 Cohort Creation Page
 ====================